mlizchap/react-todo/README.md

-## Component Functionality
+## User stores
-### App Component
-- [X] renders no todos items when there is no todo props
-- [X] renders a list of todos items when there is todo props
-### Input Component
-- [X] renders to screen
-- [X] renders an input box with a submit button to the screen
+- [ ] User initially sees an input box and submit button
-- [X] can enter text into the input
-- [X] when the user enters text the input state updates
-- [X] when the user hits submit, the submit event handler is run with correct args
-- [ ] input clears when user hits submit
-### Todo Item
-- [X] the todo item has a name prop (string )and a completed prop (boolean)
-- [ ] when edit mode is false:
-    - [X] the read mode todo list renders with a paragraph, edit button and delete button
-    - [X] when the "edit" button is clicked, the read mode switches to edit mode
-    - [ ] when the "delete" button is clicked, handleDelete is called
-    - [ ] when the user clicks on the todo item it is crossed out
+- [ ] As user submits todos, the user can see a list of todos on the screen
-- [ ] when the edit mode is true:
+- [ ] the user can submit a todo and see it rendered to the screen
-    - [X] the edit mode renders - an input, a save button, and a cancel button
-    - [ ] the user can enter text into the input and state is updated
+- [ ] the user can click a non crossed-out todo and it is crossed out
-    - [ ] when the save button is clicked without any text or is the same as before nothing happens
-    - [X] when the cancel button is clicked in the edit mode todo component, the todo component goes back to "read mode"
-### Overall
-- [X] when the user clicks submit, a new todo is rendered to the screen
+- [ ] the user can click a crossed out todo and it is no longer crossed out.
-- [ ] when the user saves an edited text, the edited text replaces the old text
-- [ ] when the "delete" button is clicked, the item is removed from the application and the state